triton-inference-server/server/docs/trace.rst

 Server Trace
 ------------

-The inference server includes that capability to generate a detailed trace for individual inference requests.
-If you are :ref:`building your own inference server <section-building-the-server-with-cmake>` you must use the \-DTRTIS_ENABLE_TRACING=ON option when configuring cmake.
+Triton includes that capability to generate a detailed trace for individual inference requests.
+If you are :ref:`building your own inference server <section-building-the-server-with-cmake>` you must use the \-DTRITON_ENABLE_TRACING=ON option when configuring cmake.

 Tracing is enable by command-line arguments when running the tritonserver executable.
 For example::